Sin City (film): "That Yellow Bastard (Part II)"

 Hartigan is recovering in a hospital when Senator Roark informs him that Junior is in a coma and the Roark legacy is in serious jeopardy.
 Hartigan will be framed for Junior's crimes; if he tells anyone the truth, his family will die.
 A grateful Nancy promises to write to him every week.
 Hartigan goes to jail, though he refuses to confess.
 He receives weekly letters from Nancy, as promised.
 After eight years, the letters stop and he receives a severed finger instead.
 Hartigan confesses to all charges, leading to his parole.
 He searches for an adult Nancy, not knowing he is being followed by a deformed, yellow man.
 He eventually finds her at Kadie's Bar, where she has become an exotic dancer.

-Hartigan realizes he was set up to lead "them" to Nancy and the two drive away in her car, unaware of the man hiding in the trunk.
+Hartigan realizes he was set up to lead "them" to Nancy and the two drive away in her car, followed by the deformed man.
 As they hide in a motel, Nancy confesses her love for Hartigan, who is unable to reciprocate her feelings.
 The deformed man ambushes Hartigan and reveals himself as Roark Junior, disfigured by years of treatment to regenerate his body parts.
 Junior hangs Hartigan and takes Nancy away.
 Hartigan escapes and tracks down Junior to the Roark farm.
 He fakes a heart attack, causing Junior to lower his guard.
-He castrates Junior a second time and kills him.
-He sends Nancy away on her car, promising to join her soon.
+He castrates Junior a second time and brutally beats him to death.
+He sends Nancy away in her car, promising to join her soon.
 Knowing that Senator Roark will never stop hunting them, Hartigan commits suicide to ensure Nancy's safety.